madhavlab/wav2tok/README.md

-cluster_split -> percentage of training to use for clustering (data is sampled randomly)
+cluster_split -> percentage of training data to use for clustering (data is sampled randomly)
                  (Default: 1.0)